 |The distinctive checkerboard paint pattern was later sometimes replaced with olive green|

 The group worked on rocketry throughout the 1930s.
 Walter Thiel designed an engine that solved many technical problems and became the basis of the A-4.
 Dornberger arranged a move of the group to the Army Research Center at Peenemünde, a top-secret research and manufacturing facility on a group of small Baltic islands just off the German coast.
-The top Nazi leadership was not too impressed - Hitler correctly assessed the A-4 at that stage as nothing but a long-range artillery shell - but Dornberger kept the project going.
-As the fortunes of war turned against the Nazis, they began looking for panacea projects, and the V-2 leapt to the top of the list.
+The top German leadership was not too impressed - Hitler correctly assessed the A-4 at that stage as nothing but a long-range artillery shell - but Dornberger kept the project going.
+As the fortunes of war turned against the Germans, they began looking for panacea projects, and the V-2 leaped to the top of the list.

 The Allies knew that the Germans were working on some kind of rocket.
 Polish partisans kept them fully informed, as test launches were sent toward targets deep in Poland and often went far off target.
 The main German rocket base was known to be at an island in the Baltic, Peenemünde, which housed the Peenemünde Army Research Center.
 There was great doubt about the necessity for attacking the rocket center, but Winston Churchill was convinced that it posed a great threat.
 He overrode objections and ordered Operation Hydra, the first operation of the larger Operation Crossbow that formed the Allied bombing campaign against Germany's secret weapons.

 |Peenemünde.
 This apparently was Allied aerial photographic reconnaissance that convinced them to bomb the facility.|